NeTS: Medium: Black-box Optimization of White-box Networks: Online Learning for Autonomous Resource Management in NextG Wireless Networks

 Conference Papers

-2. Omar Basit, Phuc Dinh, Imran Khan, Z. Jonny Kong, Y. Charlie Hu, Dimitrios Koutsonikolas, Myungjin Lee, Chaoyue Liu, “On the Predictability of Fine-grained Cellular Network Throughput using Machine Learning Models,” In Proceedings of IEEE MASS 2024, Seoul, South Korea, September 2024.
+11. Omar Basit, Phuc Dinh, Imran Khan, Z. Jonny Kong, Y. Charlie Hu, Dimitrios Koutsonikolas, Myungjin Lee, and Chaoyue Liu, “On the Predictability of Fine-grained Cellular Network Throughput using Machine Learning Models,” In Proceedings of IEEE MASS 2024, Seoul, South Korea, September 2024.

-4. Arnob Ghosh, Xingyu Zhou, and Ness Shroff, “Towards Achieving Sub-linear Regret and Hard Constraint Violation in Model-free RL,” In Proceedings of AISTATS 2024, Valencia, Spain, May 2024.
+13. Arnob Ghosh, Xingyu Zhou, and Ness B. Shroff, “Towards Achieving Sub-linear Regret and Hard Constraint Violation in Model-free RL,” In Proceedings of AISTATS 2024, Valencia, Spain, May 2024.

 Broader Impacts

-• PI Shroff and PI Ji, along with several other colleagues, co-organized the 2024 Artificial Intelligence Modeling, Analysis, and Control of Complex Systems (AIMACCS) Workshop, which consists of 13 keynotes, an industry roundtable panel for students, a Women in AI meeting, and a student poster session, where students working on this project presented their research results and progress with AI Edge Institute members and other AIMACCS workshop attendees and received useful feedback.
+• PI Shroff and PI Ji, along with several other colleagues, co-organized the 2024 Artificial Intelligence Modeling, Analysis, and Control of Complex Systems (AIMACCS) Workshop, which includes a student poster session, where students working on this project presented their research results and progress with AI Edge Institute members and other AIMACCS workshop attendees and received useful feedback.

 • PI Ji and PI Zhou have formed a close collaboration with the Mobile Network Systems department at Nokia Bell Labs.
 The main purpose of the collaboration is to explore novel online learning approaches for adaptive end-to-end network slicing.